Submitted to: Woodfiber Plastics Composites Conference Proceedings

 Publication Date: N/A

-Technical Abstract: There has been considerable interest in the use of starch in biodegradable plastic applications in recent years, with particular emphasis on thermoplastic starch.
-Thermoplastic starch results from the disruption of the native granule structure induced by the temperature, shear, and pressure generated during extrusion.
+Technical Abstract: There has been considerable interest in the use of starch in biodegradable plastics applications recently, with particular emphasis on thermoplastic starch as a matrix.
+Thermoplastic starch results from the disruption of granule structure induced by the temperature, shear, and pressure experienced during extrusion.
 Process parameters including moisture content, screw speed, screw configuration, temperature, and additives significantly influence the rheological and structural properties of thermoplastic starch.
-This paper discussed the impact of several of these variables on starch extrudate properties will be presented, with an emphasis on the use of starch as a thermoplastic resin.
+The impact of these variables on starch extrudate properties will be presented, with an emphasis on the use of starch as a thermoplastic resin.